 Unfortunately, the driving passions within enneagram 1’s can manifest in cruel ways that destroy themselves and those around them.
 Without realizing their standards, unhealthy practices can develop to preserve their self-image and need to be correct.

-As long as both people agree on the relationship, an enneagram one will work hard to uphold the agreement.
+If both people agree on the relationship, an enneagram one will work hard to uphold the agreement.
 This commitment involves making good on promises, complex decision-making, and supporting one another in personal growth.

-When arguments arise, an enneagram 1 can be stubborn, unwilling to admit any wrongdoing, prioritizing the preservation of their self-image.
+When arguments arise, an Enneagram 1 can be stubborn, unwilling to admit any wrongdoing, prioritizing the preservation of their self-image.

 When in a relationship with an enneagram 1, you should seek to understand expectations by openly discussing unknown areas.